VctorAHernndez/Rummy/README.md

 - The program takes two kinds of command line arguments ~(which is already processed in the provided code)~:
   - the `-h` flag enables logging of actions (the default is no logging)
   - ~the `-0`, `-1`, and `-2` flags indicate the number of interactive players in the game (the default is `-0`, indicating both players are automated)~
-- By default, the provided code can be run directly from the `Table.java` file, whose `main` method should be extracted into a separate file called `Proj2.java`
+- By default, the provided code can be run directly from the `Table.java` file, whose `main` method should be extracted into a separate file called ~`Proj2.java`~ `Main.java`
-- You should wrap the whole project in a package named `proj2`
+- You should wrap the whole project in a package named ~`proj2`~ `rummy`
 - The last line should be either `Player 1 Wins!`, `Player 2 Wins!` or `It's a tie!`

 ### Notes and Hints

 - The project is in Java 13 SE
-- To create the file containing your logs, use the command `java proj2.Proj2 > output.txt` (after compiling, of course)
+- To create the file containing your logs, use the command `java rummy.Main > output.txt` (after compiling, of course)

 ### Deadlines and Disclaimers